Most Shopify shoppers don’t buy on their first visit. They browse, find something they love, mentally save it for later, then leave.

 In the Emails tab, toggle on the four built-in recovery email types:

-- Abandonment reminder: sent a configurable number of hours after a shopper saves an item but doesn’t buy
+- Abandonment reminder: sent a set number of hours after a shopper saves an item without buying

 - Price drop alert: sent the moment a saved item’s price decreases